API Development

 GraphQL endpoint exposed at http://0.0.0.0:4000/graphql

-3. Run migrations and seed (first run only)
+3. Build, migrate, and seed the local DB (first run only)

 4. Start the frontend